-#I often get asked in my classes which brands I recommend, so I’ve put together a list.
+I often get asked in my classes which brands I recommend, so I’ve put together a list.
 There are lots of great brands that don’t appear here – that doesn’t mean I don’t like them!
-These are just the brands that 1) I’m familiar with and personally like and use and 2) are generally available and reasonably priced for mixing.
+These are just the brands that 1) I’m familiar with and personally like and use and 2) are available nationally in the US and 3) are reasonably priced for mixing.
+Here in Michigan I love drinking my local brands too, and encourage everyone to patronize their local distilleries.

 These are all general purpose gins that will work in most cocktail recipes.
 But there are hundreds of brands of gin and most of them are delicious, so get one of these basics and then start exploring!